challenger532/redux-bus/README.md

 // to DO the last buffered action
 // if an action existed in the buffer it will be removed let action = {
-  type:'any_type', // you can use any action type,
+  type: 'chooseYourOwnAdventure',
-  meta: undo' DO',
+  meta: 'undo DO',
 }
 dispatch(action)

 // to DO the last buffered action and PUSH new one let action = {
-  type:'any_type', // you can use any action type,
-  payload:
+  type: 'chooseYourOwnAdventure',
-    {
+  payload: {
-      ... , // any data, note that if no data!, remember that meta can be child of action
+    // @NOTE: meta can be a child of an action
     meta: 'undo DO_PUSH',
+  },
 }
-}
 dispatch(action)

 let action = {
-  type:'any_type', // you can use any action type.
-  payload:
+  type: 'chooseYourOwnAdventure',
-    {
+  payload: {
-      ... , // any data
-      meta: 'any_name DO'
+    meta: 'anyHandlerName DO'
   }
 }
 dispatch(action)
 ```

 ### Use the *holdActions* handler
-In this handler any actoin can't be dispatched alone, it holds the actions until more than four actions in the buffer, then four actions are dispatched at once
+In this handler, action can't be dispatched by themselves.
+Actions are held until more than four actions in the buffer.
+When there are more than four, all held actions are dispatched at once.

 three meta actions can be used:

 1-**PUSH**